China’s Rampant Human-Rights Abuses

 It’s a litany that Secretary of State Mike Pompeo has called the “stain of the century,” so it was no surprise that the Chinese government was once again called on the carpet by the recent release of the State Department’s annual Country Reports on Human Rights Practices.

 In his remarks announcing the latest report, Pompeo singled out China, as well as Iran, Venezuela, and Cuba.
-In China’s case, Pompeo noted the ubiquitous use of surveillance on citizens, harsh treatment of dissidents, and imprisonment of religious minorities such as the Uighurs.
-(It’s also been reported that the Uighurs are unwillingly filling in for workers too sick from the Wuhan coronavirus to work in factories such as those owned by Apple and Nike.)
+In China’s case, Pompeo noted the ubiquitous use of surveillance on citizens, harsh treatment of dissidents, and imprisonment of religious minorities such as the Uyghurs.
+(It’s also been reported that the Uyghurs are unwillingly filling in for workers too sick from the Wuhan coronavirus to work in factories such as those owned by Apple and Nike.)

 Last year’s unrest in Hong Kong also drew the attention of the State Department, which categorized problems in nearly 200 nations and territories around the globe in its 2019 Country Report.
 Like those of its cousins on the Chinese mainland, Hong Kong’s issues included police brutality and restrictions on political participation.
 Predictably, government puppets in Hong Kong countered that they were only responding to an “unprecedented” situation that “seriously endangered people’s personal safety, public order, and security.”
 This aligns neatly with Beijing’s longstanding reaction to American reporting on its human-rights abuses — a reaction that typically includes both denial and misdirection to claims of American poverty, homelessness, and rampant imprisonment.